 Senrei Nishikawa was a teacher of classical Japanese dance (nihonbuyo) in the Nishikawa School.
 Born and raised in Kyoto, she trained in kabuki-style buyo under headmaster Nishikawa Kôza-burô in Nagoya.
 She began producing “An Evening with Senrei” in 1981, producing and directing new works for buyo including those based on folktales, literature, and biography.
-Drawing on classical dance forms, Senrei goes beyond the confines of the traditional repertoire, seeking collaborations with noh and modern theatre actors, contemporary dancers and musicians.
-Her works are also known for their imaginative sets and costumes.
-Senrei received Kyoto City’s first “new artist” award in 1991, and continues to give regular lessons to Japanese girls and women, while offering weekly special lessons to foreign students at area universities.
+Drawing on classical dance forms, Senrei went beyond the confines of the traditional repertoire, seeking collaborations with noh and modern theatre actors, contemporary dancers and musicians.
+Her works were also known for their imaginative sets and costumes.
+Senrei received Kyoto City’s first “new artist” award in 1991, and continued to give regular lessons to Japanese girls and women, while offering weekly special lessons to foreign students at area universities.
 From 2002 until her passing in 2012, she taught countless artists and teachers during the summer intensive of Traditional Theatre Training, and toured in the US, Poland, Italy, Switzerland, Germany, and France.

 “MY NEW PIECES WERE INSPIRED BY SUBTERRANEAN STREAMS of influence between East and West, Japan and Europe.
 So, Camille Claudel was inspired by prints of Hokusai, and her sculptures in turn inspired my danced portrait of her.
 Kawai Hayao studied under Jung, absorbing European perspectives in examining Japanese myths.
 Then Jung in his late days turned his eyes to Eastern mysticism.
 My memorial concert for Kawai features a recording of a live collaboration between Tendai sect Buddhist shomyo chant and Gregorian chant at a church in Prague — they seem perfectly natural together!
 You don’t have to strain to find these convergences.